leigh-hackspace/website-hugo/content/blog/2024/ws2812bled/index.md

 This provided the output we need for a 1 bit set, it is approx 750ns.

 Now we have both ways to set for a long (one) and a short(zero), for the output.
+You can see on the above image the edge of the previous long pulse, and our gap between rise and fall has increased to 2.5us(2500ns), so something we may need to be aware of later.

 To make life much simpler to set these I created two functions (placed before the main(void) function).